IsaacMurtagh/isaacmurtagh.github.io/src/markdown-pages/projects/gatsbyPortfolioSite.md

 ## Architectural Decisions

 My vision for this portfolio site is to allow me to write a markdown file, upload it and not have to do anything else.
-I structured the site in a way that markdown files are programmatically created into routes in my site, without having to do anything else.
+I structured the site in a way that the blog posts are declarative.
+I only need to add an md file in a folder and a new route is created for it.

 I've used a layout component to hold the layout of a file, so that on each page I wrap the content so each page is consistent with the other.
 In Vue, where I'm coming from, it's a single page application,